Meaning, how society is going all to ruin.

 A lawyer is challenging the music industry's anti-piracy lawsuits, proposing alternate solutions and charging that:

-...the Digital Theft Deterrence and Copyright Damages Improvement Act of 1999 is unconstitutional because it effectively lets a private group - the Recording Industry Association of America, or RIAA - carry out civil enforcement of a criminal law.
+...the Digital Theft Deterrence and Copyright Damages Improvement Act of 1999 is unconstitutional because it effectively lets a private group - the Recording Industry Association of America, or RIAA - carry out civil enforcement of a criminal law.and that:

 I'm not certain about the implications, though.
 RIAA really does seem to have morphed into a vindictive, petulant organization, but those who knowingly downloaded illegally DID break the law.
 But fining college students hundreds of thousands, or even millions, of dollars?
 (And so on with the "buts" - back and forth, back and forth...)